-Neil Gorsuch and the Supreme Court: Top Stories
+Neil Gorsuch, President Trump's Immigration Ban and Black History Month: Top Stories

 President Donald Trump has chosen Neil Gorsuch, a federal judge in Colorado, to serve on the Supreme Court.
 Gorsuch’s writing style and interpretation of the Constitution aligns with the late Justice Antonin Scalia, whom he would be replacing.
 Democrats, who yesterday stymied confirmation hearings for Trump's picks for health and treasury secretaries, said they plan to oppose the SCOTUS nominee.

 'They destroyed our family.'
-Woman dies after Trump's travel order
+Woman dies after travel ban

 A former U.S. military man said his ailing mother died one day after she tried flying into American from Iraq but got turned away.
 Mike Hager told Fox 2 Detroit his mother, who has a green card, wasn't allowed to board a U.S.-bound plane at an Iraq airport because of Trump's temporary immigration ban.
 “I went with my family, I came back by myself.
 They destroyed our family," he said.